fullstackjake/jobs/Software-Engineer-C.md

   * Understanding of testing methodologies
   * Experience with Ruby on Rails

-**Getting a Sense of How You Think**
+**To apply, please send us:**
+  * Your resume to devjobs@emcien.com
-Please provide a sample C program doing *one* of the following:
+  * Write *one* of the below as sample program:
     * `cat` concatenates stdin with all files listed as arguments and prints the result to stdout.
     * `sort` reads numbers from stdin (one per line), sorts them, and prints them on stdout.
     * `primes` takes one numeric argument 'N', and prints the first N primes to stdout.
     * `euler` solutions to the first five project (euler problems)[https://projecteuler.net/problems]

-**To apply, please send us:**
-  * Your resume to devjobs@emcien.com
-  * One of the sample programs described above

 ===